shijistar/jsoneo/README.md

 A powerful JSON enhancement library that supports all JSON primitives, Date, RegExp, Symbol, Functions, Map, Set, TypedArray and much more!
 Almost everything in JavaScript.

-> Write once.
-Run unit testing in Node and Browsers.

 A perfect partner for unit testing, which allowing `Node.js` (or others) and `e2e` tests to share one copy of test suite.
 Please check more details in the [enum-plus](https://github.com/shijistar/enum-plus/blob/master/test/engines/index.ts) project.

+> Write once, run in multiple environments.

 This project was extracted from [enum-plus](https://github.com/shijistar/enum-plus).
 It was designed to serialize `Enum` objects from Browser to Node.js, so that the same test suites in `Jest` can be reused in `Playwright` e2e tests.
 We don't have to duplicate our test logic in the two testing frameworks.
 This project was also previously named _[serialize-everything.js](https://github.com/shijistar/serialize-everything.js)_